glueops-rip/glueops-dev-old/docs/docusaurs.md

 ---

 # Deploy Docusaurus Website on GlueOps
-Docusaurus is a static-site generator that is used to ship a beautiful documentation site in no time.
-In this guide, we will walk you through the process of deploying your Docusaurus website onto the GlueOps platform.
+Docusaurus is a static site generator that allows you to create and deploy beautiful documentation websites quickly.
+In this tutorial, we will guide you through the process of deploying your Docusaurus website onto the GlueOps platform.

-## Set up your docusuaurs templagte
+## Prerequisites

-Follow the steps here to set up your [docusaurus site](https://docusaurus.io/)
+Before you begin, you should have already set up your [Docusaurus website](https://docusaurus.io/) with all the necessary content and configurations.

 ## Set Up GitHub Actions for Docker Image Publishing
-Now, let's configure GitHub Actions to automatically publish a Docker image of your Docusaurus website.
-This will allow the GlueOps platform to use the latest version of your website.
-As a happy path, we have provided this [Custom Action to push Docker images to GitHub Container Registry](https://github.com/marketplace/actions/build-docker-image-and-push-to-ghcr).
+GlueOps relies on Docker images to deploy applications.
+We'll set up GitHub Actions to automatically build and publish a Docker image of your Docusaurus website to GitHub Container Registry (GHCR).
+Here's how you can do it As a happy path, we have provided this [Custom Action to push Docker images to GitHub Container Registry](https://github.com/marketplace/actions/build-docker-image-and-push-to-ghcr).
 Here's how you can set it up:

-- Create a .github/workflows folder.
+- Create a `.github/workflows` folder.
-- Create a new file named ghcr.yaml in the workflows folder.
+- Create a new file named `ghcr.yaml` in the workflows folder.
-- Copy and paste the following code into ghcr.yaml:
+- Copy and paste the following code into `ghcr.yaml`:

 ```yaml